RafaelWO/unparallel/docs/usage.md

 by HTTPX - which are `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `PATCH`, and `OPTIONS`.

-For example, you can get the status of services/webpages using the method `HEAD` in combination with a custom reponse function:
+For example, you can get the status of services/webpages using the method `HEAD` in combination with a custom response function:

 ```python
 import asyncio